In the classic book Science and Sanity, Alfred Korzybski wrote:

 - Do you understand how powerful presuppositions can be or are you merely beginning to realize their power in persuasion?

 This is a beautiful way to let your customer think he’s making a choice when he’s not.
 Either option he agrees to means he’s agreeing to what you want him to do.

 The first example doesn’t ask you if you want to sign up.
 It asks you to tell me when you’re going to sign up, before or after finishing this article.
 Did you notice what is presupposed in the second example? (hint: Presuppositions are powerful!)

 At first glance you might have thought these were ridiculous and wouldn’t convince anyone.
 You would’ve been right.
 They won’t work as stand alone sentences.

 All language and meaning comes from the context of your communication.
 You have to build rapport to stretch these.
 You can also realize how these patterns are used naturally in your daily language.
 Everything you’ve read in this article (or anywhere today) contains many presuppositions.

 Before you wonder how you would use these in “real life,” spend some time and write 5 to 10 sentences for each of the presuppositions.
 Naturally, I would recommend you write more, maybe 20-30 each for several days, to deeply familiarize your unconscious with the process.
 However, start with what you can.
 Begin with something so you can really learn how they alter your effect.

 Don’t worry about being elegant.
 That will come with practice.
 Create long, drawn out sentences.
 After you’ve written some from each category, start combining multiple patterns.

-Image by NASA Goddard Photo and Video
+Image credits: NASA Goddard Photo and Video